Cordarrelle Patterson Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 - He has received 55 of his team's 145 carries this season (37.9%).

-- The Falcons have thrown the ball in 63.0% of their plays from scrimmage this year while staying on the ground 37.0% of the time.
+- The Falcons have called a pass in 63.0% of their plays from scrimmage this year while running the ball 37.0% of the time.
 This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Patterson's matchup with the Panthers.